ThetaAim/Pistol/README.md

 The app opens with a password prompt.
 Only authorized technicians can proceed — everyone else gets a silent exit.

 ### 2. Package Installation
-Each driver `.pkg` is passed to `installer` via `osascript`, which triggers macOS's native admin privilege dialog.
+All `.pkg` files are passed through the same install loop via `osascript`, which triggers macOS's native admin privilege dialog.
+This includes the YSoft SafeQ client (first in the queue), followed by each printer driver.
 All packages run in a single authenticated session.
 Output is streamed live into the UI text log.

-### 3. Printer Creation
+### 4. Printer Creation
 After drivers are installed, the app calls `lpadmin` for each printer with:
 - A display name and queue name
 - The printer's IP address
 - The correct PPD file path
 - Model-specific hardware options (finishers, trays, drawers)

-### 4. Preset Deployment
+### 5. Preset Deployment
 Pre-built `.plist` files (Apple's native print preset format) are copied into `~/Library/Preferences`, making custom paper sizes, quality settings, and tray selections immediately available in every app's print dialog.

 ---